Friday, June 24, 2022

 Hiking around Cranbrook

-Cranbrook is a short 20 minute drive south from the Kimberley Riverside Campground so we spent a lot of time biking and hiking here on a recent camping trip.
+Cranbrook is a short 20 minute drive south from the Kimberley Riverside Campground so we always spend a lot of time hiking and biking here.

 My favourite hike here so far takes you to the top of Eager Lookout.